 The corresponding subjects and hours that comprise the second part are as follows:

 |4||Project Monitoring and Control||30|

 |6||Trust Management: Risk and Quality||30|

-|8||Products and Environment||30|
+|8||Product and Environment||30|

-|3||Public Presentation Techniques||20|
+|3||Public Speaking Techniques||20|

-|4||Business Management and Administration||40|
+|4||Business Administration and Management||40|

-|5||Strategic Planning and Management||40|
+|5||Strategic Management and Planning||40|

 |8||Knowledge Management and Organizational Learning||30|

 These subjects, despite being independent, are structured according to a consistent pedagogical order.
 Each subject is divided into basic thematic units or chapters.
 A printed version of the content is offered, so the student can successfully complete the various evaluation tasks.